VictorAlmeidaFonseca/CaixaVirtual/README.md

 - *docker pull fonsecalmeida/vcaixa.dev*
 - *docker run -p 8787:3000 -d fonsecalmeida/vcaixa.dev*
 - *then access url path **"http://localhost:8787***

+If the browser is showing the message *"The API is working!"* then it is working!

 ### Next Steps